 So, since my beautiful grandma isn’t going to blog about her 1950s housewife beauty routine, I thought I’d take a stab at it.
 With inputs from her and other grandmas!
 So here are some of my grandma’s amazing beauty secrets!

 The 1950s morning routine was super simple.
 Wake up, splash water on your face, brush your teeth with toothpowder, and begin the day.
 A bath was preferred to a shower, and home-made shampoos with natural ingredients were preferred to commercial shampoos (there weren’t many commercial shampoos then).
+Non-toxic perfumes were sprayed, and the empty bottles repurposed into something useful.
 Coconut and olive oils were used as moisturizers, a healthy, balanced diet was followed naturally (because mass-produced, processed food hadn’t yet arrived in the world), sleep was sound and peaceful (stress? what stress?), and digital gadgets were a thing of the future that no one knew about.

 It seems idyllic, and it probably was – especially compared to our smog-filled, proto-dystopian lives today.
 Our grandmothers sure had their share of stresses, but it was generally not overwhelming and incapacitating like it is today.
 Stress is a modern lifestyle disease, remember?